aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/refresh-pivot-table/_index.md

 2. **PivotCache** — the in-memory snapshot of the source data.
 Every pivot table is built on top of a `PivotCache`; this is where all data is gathered and aggregated.
 3. **PivotTable** — the view object that defines row, column, value, and filter fields.
 A `PivotTable` reads *only* from its `PivotCache`, never directly from the data source.
 4. **Cells** — the worksheet `Cells` that the `PivotTable` renders its computed values and styles into.

-A particularly important concept is the **shared cache**.
-When multiple pivot tables in a workbook reference the same source range, they share *one* `PivotCache` instance.
-A single `PivotCache` can be referenced by many pivot tables, and refreshing that cache refreshes every dependent `PivotTable` at once.

 {{% alert color="primary" %}}